scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Note:** For the AS that initiates the PCB, the ingress interface identifier MUST NOT be specified.
 This initiating AS is a core AS.

 - `egress`: The 16-bit egress interface identifier (in the direction of beaconing).
 - `exp_time`: The 8-bit encoded expiration time of the hop field, indicating how long the hop field is valid.
-This value is an offset relative to the PCB creation timestamp set in the PCB's segment information component (see also [](#seginfo)).
 This fields expresses a duration according to the formula: `duration = (1 + exp_time) * (24 hours/256)`.
+This duration is relative to the PCB creation timestamp set in the PCB's segment information component (see also [](#seginfo)).
 By combining these two values, the AS can compute the absolute expiration time of the hop field.
 Data-plane packets containing an expired hop field MUST be dropped by the router processing that hop.
 - `mac`: The message authentication code (MAC) used in the data plane to verify the hop field.
 The SCION Data Plane Specification provides a detailed description of the computation of the MAC and the verification of the hop field in the data plane.